 What may be the most differentiating feature of RheoSense patented VROC® powered viscometers is their exceptional repeatability (0.5% of reading) and accuracy (2%), which makes them the only viscometers available today with the necessary capabilities to provide intrinsic viscosity measurements.
 Hence, a lot of customers who have DLS systems also purchase a RheoSense viscometer to use as a more accurate solution!

 Want to learn more about intrinsic viscosity?
-Register for our upcoming webinar: Intrinsic Viscosity – Characterizing Organic and Aqueous Based Macromolecule Formulations.
+Download our webinar recording: Intrinsic Viscosity – Characterizing Organic and Aqueous Based Macromolecule Formulations.

 In this webinar, you will learn: